International Reserves in Brazil

 The 12-month accumulative current account deficit widened in May to USD 13.0 billion from April’s revised USD 11.0 billion deficit (previously reported: USD 8.9 billion).
-May’s result represented approximately 0.4% of GDP.
+May’s result represented approximately 0.7% of GDP.

 Analysts who participated in this month’s LatinFocus Consensus Forecast expect a current account deficit of 0.9% of GDP in 2018.
 For 2019, panelists expect the current account deficit to widen to 1.5% of GDP.

 Brazil - International Reserves Data

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Central Bank of Brazil and FocusEconomics calculations.